Bible Readings: Joel 2:23-32, Psalm 65, 2 Timothy 4:6-8, 16-18, Luke 18:9-14.

 Lower Right: This image comes from the awesome Church Galleries website which was decimated by hackers last year.
 At present it is possible to buy these images very cheaply however this particular one is free on the site this week.
 Well worth the subscription!!!
 Visit the website at www.churchgalleries.com.

 By Maire Brennan on her album, Whisper to the Wild Water (pictured at left).
 This song goes very well with the Joel reading.

 By Jars of Clay on their album, Jars of Clay (pictured at right).
 This song is the prayer of the tax collector but it is also the prayer of the repentant pharisee.

 Film Clip: Mr Deeds

-I showed the clip where john Deeds goes out to dinner with New Yorks influentuial businessmen.
-I found this clip at Wingclips (see my link list at left) This goes really well with the gospel reading - see service idea below.
+I showed the clip where John Deeds goes out to dinner with New York's influential businessmen.
+I found this clip at Wingclips (see my link to their site at left).
+This goes really well with the gospel reading - see service idea below.